 01/09/09 22:26 SUPR ZONE: ENABLED 1.DISABLE 2.ENABLE Press <> OR Esc Key This function allows the disablement or enablement of a detection zone.
 Thus, all the input devices (Manual Call Points, detectors and inputs) within that detection-zone will be disabled.
-The control panel will indicate that disablements are present and a disablement event will be recorded to log.
-The device LED will still operate when the device is activated and an event will be recorded to log, but no programmed actions will occur.
-The sounder within the device will still operate if triggered from elsewhere on the system.
+The control panel will indicate that disablements are present and a disablement event will be recorded to log Automatic Detection devices will not activate, MCPs will activate but no event will be recorded to log and no programmed actions will occur.
+The sounder within the devices will still operate if triggered from elsewhere on the system.